threefoldfoundation/Grid3.py/README.md

 This is a collection of Python modules for working with ThreeFold Grid v3.
 It's designed foremostly for interactive use on the REPL and joyful scripting.
 We value conciseness and trying to do what you *meant*, even at the expense of a few extra CPU cycles.

+The following are included:

+* Client for querying data from GraphQL and Grid Proxy
+* TFChain client mostly for queries but can also be used for submitting extrinsics
+* Some minting related code, including minting period calculations
+* RMB client based on RMB Peer (external processes required)
+* Basic wrapper around `tfcmd` for creating deployments

-If you're looking for a Grid v3 SDK for writing efficient and maintainable code bases, check out [Go](https://github.com/threefoldtech/tfgrid-sdk-go).
-For code that must execute in the user's browser, see [Typescript](https://github.com/threefoldtech/tfgrid-sdk-ts).
+If you're looking for a complete Grid v3 SDK, they are availalbe for [Go](https://github.com/threefoldtech/tfgrid-sdk-go) and [Typescript](https://github.com/threefoldtech/tfgrid-sdk-ts).

 ## Installation